-Wind Turbine Market Overview
+Wind Turbine Market Size

 The resulting shaft power is used to run a generator to produce electricity.
 Moreover, the mechanical energy generated can also be used directly for pumping water and other application.
 The amount of power harnessed by a turbine depends on its size and the length of its blades.
 A group of wind turbines is called wind farms, where many turbines are placed at a particular location to generate a vast amount of power.
 Also, the power harnessed using a turbine is a clean energy source that causes the least pollution and is used as an alternative source of energy.
 As a result, the industry possesses considerable potential and has proliferated in recent years.